thinger-io/Docs/console/README.md

 IFTTT maker channel:
-This channel allows executing multiple actions like sending tweets, posting to Facebook, doing push notifications, sending emails or SMS, and many many other actions you must check.
+This channel allows executing multiple actions like sending tweets, posting to Facebook, doing push notifications, sending emails or SMS, and many other actions you must check.
 To do this you will need to have an IFTTT account.

 HTTP request: There are countless endpoint services on internet, if you want to create queries to any other service that is not include in our selection, it is possible to create an HTTP request interface in the Thinger.io server, select the type (GET / POST) and even include any other request headers that you need to adapt the request to the third party requirements.
 Then you can select the request body, creating a JSON encapsulation or sending a custom data string.